spacetelescope/jwst/docs/jwst/datamodels/structure.rst

 to its default value.

-Optional arguments to __init__  can give a schema which overrides the class schema, extensions to the schema, two flages pass_invalid_values and strict_validation, which control the data validation, and numpy arrays which are used to initialized the model arrays by using parameters of the same name.
+Optional arguments to __init__  can give a schema which overrides the class schema, extensions to the schema, two flags pass_invalid_values and strict_validation, which control the data validation, and numpy arrays which are used to initialized the model arrays by using parameters of the same name.